mne-tools/mne-r/README.md

   - Currently, when making matplotlib figures from within R, the resulting image will not be rendered inside the Rstudio Rmarkdown chunk.
-You will need to save the figure or explicitly, write Python code in a Python chunk, or explicitly make maptlotlib open a window:
+You will need to save, load and display the figure or explicitly, write Python code in a Python chunk, or explicitly make maptlotlib open a window:

 <!-- end list -->